chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 The `Spec` defines the cluster which we want to install the chaos mesh, and the version of chaos mesh.
-It will install the same version of Chaos Mesh as the controller’s, which means if the version of controller is v2.2.0, it will install or upgrade the chaos mesh to v2.2.0 in the target cluster.
+It will install the same version of Chaos Mesh as the controller’s, which means if the version of controller is v2.2.0, it will install the chaos mesh to v2.2.0 in the target cluster.
 It will only support the same minor version (e.g. parent cluster "v2.2.0" could control remote cluster "v2.2.1").
 The `configOverride` allows to override the global configurations.
 The full configuration is a combination of the default configuration, the global configuration (provided through a constant configmap) and the override.
 We should provide an eliminated default configuration with the controller, as there are too many things not needed in the remote chaos mesh.

 The `Status` shows the current status of the target cluster.
 All of this field can be read from the target cluster through the helm package or read the pods’